 Virginia Debate Academy’s teaching team is composed of 7x Virginia State Champions that are dedicated to creating similar success for their students.
 Our instructors have success on the local, state, and national circuit in their respective debating and coaching careers.
-Current and former VDA teachers hold degrees from or are studying fields pertinent to competitive debate at top Virginia colleges, such as the University of Virginia and William & Mary.
+Current and former VDA teachers hold degrees from or are studying fields pertinent to competitive debate at top colleges.
 Our unique curriculum was developed by coaches who have experience or are career professionals at elite consulting firms and public policy firms.

 During camp, students participate in lectures, workshops, Socratic seminars, games, mock debates, and other public speaking activities to learn and practice competitive debate.
 They research and present on different topics, including past and present resolutions debated on the competitive circuit.
 Our low teacher-student ratio provides students ample time and resources to learn and practice the material.
 Students receive individualized feedback from instructors on their work, in addition to their classmates' responses.

 Since 2015, VDA has worked with a number of middle schools—including Rachel Carson Middle School and Nysmith School for the Gifted—in the northern Virginia area.
 VDA instructors have worked closely with coaches, parents, and students to improve local debate programs, including establishing a program at Franklin Middle School.
 In addition to students attending our summer and winter camps and receiving private coaching, we have conducted mock tournaments, team coaching, case review, and provided input on team selection.
 Our students have won the Middle School National Championship and gone on to captain their High School debate teams.
 VDA’s continued work in the region helps us prepare middle school students for their competitive team tryouts and circuit.